vibbits/training-material/topics/R/tutorials/Reading_Writing/tutorial.md

 Behind the scenes RStudio uses the **readxl** package that comes with the tidyverse package.
 You can also use the functions of this package directly in commands.

-Compared to other packages for reading Excel files (gdata, xlsx, xlsReadWrite) readxl has no external dependencies, so it’s easy to install and use on all operating systems.
+Compared to other packages for reading Excel files (gdata, xlsx, xlsReadWrite) readxl has no external dependencies, so it?s easy to install and use on all operating systems.
 It supports the  .xls format and the .xlsx format.
 The easiest way to install it from CRAN is to install the whole tidyverse package but you have to load readxl explicitly, since it is not a core tidyverse package.

 Once imported into RStudio the data is stored in a data frame and you can use it as input of commands.
 The data frame appears in the list of **Data in the Environment tab**.